Kvalyr/XCOM2Kv_PodSizes/Kv_PodSizes/ReadMe.txt

 * This mod won't have any perceptible effect on your game unless you change some of its default values.

-* IMPORTANT: Quit to desktop and launch the game again after changing settings.
-(A future version will eliminate this)

-* If not using the MCM: Just use the MCM.
-If you really insist: Adjust values in XComKv_PodSizes_Settings.ini (NOT _Defaults.ini) to your preference.

-* IMPORTANT, Repeated: Quit to desktop and launch the game again after changing settings or they won't have any effect.
-(A future version will eliminate this)
+* If you get weird pods or weird spawning behaviour in general, go to the options menu and switch OFF "Update pods without Restarting (Experimental)"; then restart the game once.
+  * When this setting is off, you will need to restart the game client to make any settings changes for this mod take effect.

 === Known Issues: ===
 * PodSizeMappings in this mod's .ini currently have no effect.
 Feature will be restored later.

-* Game must be restarted for changes to settings to have any effect.

 === Planned Features: ===
 * Adjust pod sizes by their EncounterID